thefifthmatt/SoulsRandomizers/SekiroRandomizer/README.md

 If you encounter any issues, like softlocks from inaccessible items or unbeatable enemies, feel free to report a bug.
 It will help a lot if you include the log in the 'spoiler_logs' folder, or at least the full first line of the log (starting with "Options and seed").
 The seed by itself probably won't help.

-There are also some features I could implement in the future.
+There are also some features I'm looking to implement in the future.
 Let me know if any of these would be interesting, or if you have any other suggestions:
+- Enemy Onslaught
+- Randomizing Bell Demon, Kusabimaru, or Healing Gourd
 - Adding boss vs boss or multi-boss fights
-- Randomizing enemies in Divine Dragon phase 1
-- Randomizing Bell Demon

 ### Presets
 The randomizer can be heavily customized using text files in the 'presets' folder.
 These can be selected in the UI under "Challenge runs" and add some significant challenge or fun to runs.
 You can also create your own: there is a template you can copy.
 Check out README.txt in the presets folder to learn more.
 Currently presets are more focused on enemy randomization, but there is some item randomizer customization support, and more coming in the future.
 Built-in presets include: